Are you afraid that your landlord wants to evict you? We take you through the process to work out if they can and where you can get help and advice.

-If you’ve been asked to leave your rented property in England, try our interactive guide to eviction.
+If you’ve been asked to leave your rented property in England or Wales, try our interactive guide to eviction.
 We think it will help you to understand the eviction process and your own situation.
 If you answer a few short questions, the guide will let you work out what the next steps for you are likely to be.

 If the guide finds there is a risk that you could be evicted soon, it tells you where to get more information and help.

 Landlords don’t have to give a reason for evicting their tenants.
 But they must follow certain rules.

 It's a crime for a landlord to harass tenants or force them out of a property without following the right series of steps.

 Harassment can be anything that makes tenants feel intimidated, unsafe or forces them to leave.
 It includes:

 - turning off gas or electricity

 - withholding keys